Data Insights

 According to MatthewWoodward.co.uk, in 2022 Airbnb had 150 million worldwide users who have collectively booked over one billion stays.
 Airbnb operates in over 100,000 cities worldwide and six guests check into an Airbnb somewhere in the world every single second.

-With Airbnb growing every day, it’s important to be able to take a step back and assess whether your listing is performing or not.
+With Airbnb growing every day, it’s important to be able to take a step back and assess whether your investment property is performing or not.
 With the metrics we’ve listed below, you’ll be able to change how you operate and boost your performance.

 According to the latest stats, the average Airbnb host earns $13,800 annually.
 This covers every rental type in every area across the globe.
 Airbnb’s current valuation is over $13 billion and it controls roughly 20% of the overall vacation rental industry.